 Before you judge incompetence or cluelessness, before you write someone off, PAUSE and ask…

 Not what’s wrong with you but rather, what happened to you?

-Life is a series of challenges that are ever increasing in both number and complexity.
+Modern life is a series of deep and complex challenges that are ever increasing.
 It’s hard to grow fast enough to keep pace, especially if your soul is bruised.
 In a sense, we all need a place reserved on the road to recovery.
-On some level, everyone experiences the battering of day-to-day disappointments, frustrations, rejections, insults and offenses.
+On some level, everyone experiences the wear and tear of day-to-day disappointments, frustrations, rejections, insults and offenses.
 Still others endure the fallout from a traumatic past that could last a lifetime.
-Download Brian’s New eBook: The Way Upward: Make Your Limiting Past a Limitless Future
+To grow in spite of disappointments Download Brian’s New eBook: The Way Upward: Make Your Limiting Past a Limitless Future

 The 7 Habits of Highly Effective People, by Stephen R. Covey